perrin-ay/perrin-ay.github.io/_posts/2021-04-19-Hermeneutical Injustice.md

 And in the case of an average user of that society’s language, to understand a social experience would mean to deploy sensemaking concepts that are in the collective hermeneutical resources and that are also part of the collective understanding ( per my usage of ‘deploy’ and (2))

  [Contd here](https://perrin-ay.github.io/epistemology/2021/05/15/Hermeneutical-Injustice-More-than-gaps-in-our-collective-understanding.html){:target="_blank"}, where I present irregularities in Frickers account and elucidate my own argument/account.

+---

+### Bibliography

+Fricker, Miranda.
+Epistemic Injustice: Power and the Ethics of Knowing.
+Oxford University Press, 2007.

+Hänel, Hilkje Charlotte.
+What Is Rape?: Social Theory and Conceptual Analysis.
+Transcript, 2018.

+Jenkins, Katharine.
+“Rape Myths and Domestic Abuse Myths as Hermeneutical Injustices.”
+Journal of Applied Philosophy, vol. 34, no. 2, 2017, pp. 191–205.

+Judith A. Howard.
+“A Social Cognitive Conception of Social Structure.”
+Social Psychology Quarterly, vol. 57, no. 3, 1994, pp. 210–227.

+Kristie Dotson.
+“Accumulating Epistemic Power.”
+Philosophical Topics, vol. 46, no. 1, 2018, pp. 129–154.

+Margolis, Eric, and Laurence, Stephen.
+“Concepts and Theoretical Unification.”
+The Behavioral and Brain Sciences, vol. 33, no. 2-3, 2010, pp. 219–220.

+Medina, José The Epistemology of Resistance: Gender and Racial Oppression, Epistemic Injustice, and Resistant Imaginations.
+Oxford University Press, 2013.

+Pariser, Eli.
+The Filter Bubble: What the Internet Is Hiding from You.
+Penguin, 2012.

+Pritchard, Duncan.
+“Knowledge, Understanding and Epistemic Value.”
+Royal Institute of Philosophy Supplement, vol. 64, 2009, pp. 19–43.

+Susan Brownmiller.
+“In Our Time: Memoir of a Revolution” Herizons, vol. 14, no. 2, 2000, p.
+36.

+William H. Sewell.
+“A Theory of Structure: Duality, Agency, and Transformation.”
+The American Journal of Sociology, vol. 98, no. 1, 1992, pp. 1–29.